Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Q2: Can the 175B LLM achieve universal item representation for RS?

 As shown in Figure~\ref{fig:universalrep}, TCF models (both SASRec and DSSM) outperform their frozen versions when the text encoders are retrained on the recommendation dataset.
 Surprisingly, TCF with a fine-tuned 125M LM is even more powerful than the same model with a frozen 175B LM.
-This result potentially suggests that \textbf{(answer to Q2) even the item representation learned by an extremely large LM (e.g., GPT-3) may not result in a universal representation, at least not for the text recommendation task.} Another key insight is that although large LMs have revolutionized so many NLP problems, there is still a significant domain gap between recommender systems and NLP - namely, inferring user preferences looks more challenging.
-We suspect that the text representation even extracted from the strongest and largest LM developed in the future may not perfectly adapt to the recommender system dataset.
-Retraining the LM on the target recommendation data appears to be necessary for optimal results.
-However, from a positive perspective, since large LMs have not yet reached the performance limit, if future more powerful LMs are developed, the performance of frozen text representation may become more close to fine-tuning.
+This result potentially suggests that \textbf{(answer to Q2) even the item representation learned by an extremely large LM may not result in a universal representation, at least not for the text recommendation task.} Another key insight is that although LLMs have revolutionized so many NLP problems, there is still a significant domain gap between RS and NLP - specifically, inferring user preferences appears to be more challenging.
+We suspect that the text representation even extracted from the strongest and largest LM developed in the future may not perfectly adapt to the RS dataset.
+Retraining the LLM on the target recommendation data is necessary for optimal results.
+However, from a positive perspective, since LLMs have not yet reached the performance limit, if future larger and more powerful LLMs are developed, the performance of frozen text representation may become more close to fine-tuning.
 For instance, we observe that SASRec with a 175B LM (compared to the 125M LM) is already very close in performance to the fine-tuned 66B LM, with relative accuracy gaps of 3.92\%, 16\%, 13.5\% on HM, and Bili, respectively.
-This is a promising discovery since fine-tuning such a large LM is very challenging in practical scenarios.\footnote{Even when fine-tuning only the top two layers, it still requires 10-100 times more training time than using pre-extracted frozen features.
-Beyond this paper's scope, we note that two recent papers proposed promising solutions to reduce the huge computational cost of retraining LMs for the recommendation task, see \citep{xiao2022training,yang2022gram}.} Note although we did not retrain all parameters of the largest LM, we did evaluate the performance using medium-sized LMs (e.g., 1.3B \& 13B) by optimizing all layers and the top two layers, which are comparable.
+This is a promising discovery since fine-tuning such a large LM is very challenging in practical scenarios.
+Note while we did not fine-tune all layers of the 175B LM, we did assess the performance using medium-sized LMs (including 1.3B, 13B and 30B) by optimizing all layers and the top two layers, which yielded comparable results.

 It is worth noting that the above conclusions are based on the assumption that user-item interaction feedback serves as the gold standard for the recommendation task, but this may not always be the case in practice.
 As a limitation, this study does not address this issue, as the entire theory of modern recommender systems is currently based on this assumption.